 Dow Jones trading platforms let you trade the DJ Industrials Index (the ‘Dow’, ticker: INDU), one of the oldest stock market indices in the world.
 It was formulated in 1896 by Charles Dow and currently has only 30 component stocks.
 Although only containing a small number of stocks, they are some of the most valuable and profitable stocks publically traded in the US.

-Compare brokers for trading the Dow Jones
+Our picks of the best brokers for trading the Dow Jones

 You can use our comparison of the best brokers for trading the Dow Jones Industrial Average (DJIA/US 30) to see the key features offered by US30 trading platforms, including costs, spreads, minimum deposit, overnight financing rates and what types of trading accounts are available.